The software development process includes these 6 core stages:

 - Extremely costly in the practical sense

 - Not appropriate for small projects

 There are a lot of coding languages that are used in software development.
 However, some languages are preferred more over others due to their ease of use or functionality.
-Let’s see which are some of the top languages that software developers prefer.

 It is now time to find out the answers to the most commonly asked questions.

 The entire process of planning, developing, and introducing a new product into the market is called Product Development Lifecycle.
 It has the following 5 steps: